Free Ways To Find Content Writing Ideas

 Once you use LinkedIn a lot, you'll get used to using it (not like me though).

 Ah, the historical way of finding motivation and still is today.
-Reading helps you gain knowledge on information but also gain ideas and learn from what you’re reading.
+Reading helps you gain knowledge of information but also gain ideas and learn from what you're reading.

-I was reading an Ebook on social anxiety in the last month or so and got my inspiration to write “How To Cope With Rejection” from just a simple passage about rejection.
+I was reading an ebook on social anxiety in the last month or so and got my inspiration to write 5 Things You Should Do When Coping With Rejection from just a simple passage about rejection.

 Personal Life (Friends & Family)